lstorchi/pca_fit/readme.txt

 - basic pca fitting methods.
 Here  you  find  the  rootfile  reader as well as the generatepca constants code and the code performing the fitting.
-- This is just a test code, nothing more than a basic rapid prototyping.
+- IMPORTANTE NOTE: This is just a test code for internal use only, nothing more than a basic rapid quick and dirty prototyping.
+In case we will never need a proper tool we will need to think about and totally restructuring the code in a proper OO fashion.
-  In case we will never need a proper tool we will need to think about
+- In case you want to test it use: rel_0_2_0

 All codes are provided with some basic help, just use the